cppis/container-patterns/3.nginx-php-xdebug/README.md

-# nginx-php
+# nginx-php-xdebug
-This example shows how to create `nginx+php-fpm` container.
+This example shows how to create a `nginx' , 'php-fpm+xdebug` container using `docker-compose`.

 <figure>
 <div style="text-align:center">